magicalpanda/MagicalRecord/Docs/Installing-MagicalRecord.md

 **Adding MagicalRecord to your project is simple**: Just choose whichever method you're most comfortable with and follow the instructions below.

+## Using Carthage

+1. Add the following line to your `Cartfile`:

+    ```yaml
+    github "MagicalPanda/MagicalRecord"
+    ```

+2. Run `carthage update` in your project directory.
+3. Drag the appropriate `MagicalRecord.framework` for your platform (located in `Carthage/Build/``) into your application’s Xcode project, and add it to the appropriate target(s).

 ## Using CocoaPods

-The easiest way to integrate MagicalRecord in your project is to use [CocoaPods](http://cocoapods.org/):
+One of the easiest ways to integrate MagicalRecord in your project is to use [CocoaPods](http://cocoapods.org/):

 1. Add the following line to your `Podfile`: